5 Revolutionary Inventions by Women You Don’t Know

 Before Monopoly, there was The Landlord’s Game, created by Elizabeth Magie (1866-1948) in 1904.
 Designed to highlight the injustices of land monopolies, Magie’s game was meant to be a lesson in economic inequality.
 Which might just be the most bad-ass thing I’ve ever learned.

-And it gets even better.
+And it gets better.
 She was an advocate for women’s rights and became frustrated that she couldn’t make a living on her own as a single working woman.
 She hilariously placed an ad for marriage in the newspaper, offering herself as a “young woman American slave” offered up to the highest bidder.

-Magie’s work ultimately inspired the board game we all know and love (or hate) today, which was later mass-produced by a man I shall not name, because he falsely claimed to have invented it.
-I’m starting to get a little pissed by now.
+Magie’s work ultimately inspired the board game we all know today, which was later mass-produced by a man I shall not name, because he falsely claimed to have invented it.

 Magie patented her game 30 years before it was rebranded as Monopoly.
 Though she has been largely forgotten by history, her original invention remains a symbol of activism and innovation.